outreachy/website/docs/email-workflow.md

 2. Coordinators approve the project proposal.
    - Project approval status is set to APPROVED
    - EM2 is sent
-   - EM5 is sent if the Participation status is APPROVED for this community.

 Pending Project, New Co-Mentor
 ===